kmilo17pet/QuarkTS-cpp/README.md

  :construction: :construction_worker: Currently under development... :construction_worker: :construction:

-:warning: currently qOS is in an early stage of development, any contribution is more than welcome :blush:
+:warning: currently QuarkTS++ is in an early stage of development, any contribution is more than welcome :blush:

 QuarkTS++ builds with many different compilers, some of which are more advanced than others.
-For that reason QuarkTS++ does not use any of the features or syntax that have been introduced to the C++ language by, or since, the C++11 standard.
+For that reason, QuarkTS++ does not use any of the features or syntax that have been introduced to the C++ language by, or since, the C++11 standard.

 ### how to build